Katya Henry Showcases Bod In Tiny Bikini In New Instagram Selfies

 “Beyond stunning omg happy Labor Day,” wrote another supporter.

 In addition, Katya posted another update to her feed yesterday, that time rocking a light yellow bikini.
 The swimsuit top had a straight neckline and halter-style straps, and her bottoms had thick straps.
 She wore her hair down in a middle part.
 She struck the Bambi pose and looked down at her hands as she held a black branded water bottle.
-She was on a white blanket that was decorated with a picnic basket, flowers, and fruit.
+She posed on a white blanket that was decorated with a picnic basket, flowers, and fruit.